uptrace/bunrouter/README.md

 ## httptreemux

-This is a fork of [httptreemux](https://github.com/dimfeld/httptreemux).
+treemux is a fork of [httptreemux](https://github.com/dimfeld/httptreemux).
 The original code was written by [Daniel Imfeld](https://github.com/dimfeld/).

-### Changes from httptreemux
+The following changes have been made:

-- Thin wrapper `treemux.Request` around `http.Request` to expose route via `Request.Route` and route
+- Added a thin wrapper `treemux.Request` around `http.Request` to expose route via `Request.Route`
-  params via `req.Params`.
+  and route params via `Request.Params`.

-- Setting a `context.Context` does not require an allocation.
+- Setting `context.Context` does not require an allocation.
 - More efficient params encoding using a slice instead of a map.
 - Reworked configuration.

-- `Group` is immutable to avoid accidental leaking of middlewares into the group.
+- `Group` is immutable to avoid accidental middlewares leaking into parent groups.
+- treemux is 2-3 times faster.